How to Cook a Pork Boston Butt

 This post may contain affiliate links.
 Read our disclosure policy.

-Learn how to cook a Boston Butt (or pork shoulder) in the oven for a flavorful, juicy pulled pork that can be served in countless ways.
+Learn how to cook a pork Boston Butt (or pork shoulder) in the oven for a flavorful, juicy pulled pork that can be served in countless ways.

-Cooking a Boston butt in the oven is a simple yet delicious way to prepare this cut of pork.
+Cooking a pork Boston butt in the oven is a simple yet delicious way to prepare this cut of pork.
 A Boston butt, also known as a pork butt or shoulder, is a tough cut of meat that is packed with flavor.

 When cooked slowly at a low temperature, the meat becomes tender and juicy, and is perfect for pulled pork sandwiches or other pork dishes.

-With its deep, rich flavor, tender texture and endless possibilities for use, the Boston butt is a true crowd-pleaser.
+With its deep, rich flavor, tender texture and endless possibilities for use, the pork Boston butt is a true crowd-pleaser.
 And by cooking it in the oven, you can take a relatively tough cut of meat and turn it into a delicious, melt-in-your-mouth meal that your friends and family will love.

-What is a Boston Butt?
+What is a Pork Boston Butt?

-A Boston Butt is another name for a pork butt.
+A pork Boston Butt is another name for a pork butt.
 The pork cut termed “butt” does not come from the back end of the pig.
 It comes from the shoulder area, and the “butt” cut is taken from a little higher on the pig than the “shoulder” cut.

 If you are at the grocery and have the choice of a pork butt or pork shoulder, choose the butt, as it is the prized cut of pork for pulled pork.